Supporting the integration of the mitigation hierarchy in the energy sector

 - The feasibility and effectiveness of biodiversity offsets at its renewable energy sites.

-In parallel to this work, IUCN will develop:
+In parallel to this work, IUCN proposed:

 - A methodology for assessing energy infrastructure biodiversity risks and opportunities using IBAT.